CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 MethodNode decryptor = TransformerHelper.findMethodNode(classNode, callDecryptor.name, callDecryptor.desc);
 ```

-After some more analysis, we found that every obfuscated class has a unique XOR key despite the decryption algorithm remains the same.
-What's more, the XOR key is protected by junk code.
-That's a stumbling block we have to deal with.

 During the previous section, we have known that the value of the top stack frame is the key when the last `ixor` instruction is about to be executed by JVM.
 Therefore, we can analyze how the stack changes and grab the top-stack value as the XOR key.

-The following code shows how we filter out the last XOR instruction using `Deobfuscator`'s `InstructionMatcher`
+So the following code shows how we filter out the last XOR instruction using `Deobfuscator`'s `InstructionMatcher` :

 ```java
 final InstructionPattern algorithmPattern = new InstructionPattern(